 Interview

-Home > List of residents' interviews > [Interviews with Pale Blue Asakawa, Mr. Yamanaka, and Mr. Okuhara] "Kashiwa Laboratory has a high ceiling and can carry large equipment.
-In the future, we would like to take on the challenge of developing technologies for mass production."
+Home > List of interviews with residents > [Interviews with Pale Blue Asakawa, Yamanaka, and Okuhara] "Kashiwanoha Lab has a high ceiling and can carry large equipment.
+In the future, I would like to take on the challenge of developing technology for mass production."

 Pale Blue Co., Ltd.

-Pale Blue Co., Ltd. is a start-up created by the Department of Aerospace Engineering, the University of Tokyo, and is a startup that challenges the research and development, manufacture and sale of small satellite propulsion machines that use "water" as a practitioner.
-The "satellite constellation" project, which enables many small satellites to function integrally, is gaining momentum, and the need for propulsions suitable for missions.
+(Peer Blue) is a startup born from the Department of Aerospace Engineering, the University of Tokyo, which is engaged in research, development, manufacture and sale of propulsion machines for small satellites using water as a propellant.
+The "satellite constellation" business, which functions many small satellites integrally, is booming, and there is a need for propulsion machines suitable for missions of various small satellites.
 This time, we interviewed Mr. Asakawa, co-founder and CEO, Mr. Yamanaka of the Corporate Division, and Mr. Okuhara of the Business Development Division.

 Entrepreneurship with the aim of social implementation of research results at the University of Tokyo

-First of all, please give us an overview of your company.
+First of all, please give me an overview of your company.

-Mr. Pale Blue Asakawa: We are a venture company originating from the University of Tokyo, taking on the research and development and manufacturing of propulsion machines that can be mounted on small satellites.
-It was founded in 2020 with the aim of social implementation of "water engine" technology born from the laboratory of the Department of Aeronautics and Astronautics.
+Mr. Pale Blue Asakawa: We are a venture company originating from the University of Tokyo that takes on the R&D and manufacturing of propulsion machines that can be mounted on small satellites.
+It was founded in 2020 with the aim of social implementation of "water engine" technology born from a laboratory in the Department of Aerospace Engineering.
 The founding members are researchers who have been engaged in research and development of propulsion machines for many years, and I am the representative director.

-Our origins date back to the laboratory where we belonged.
-The laboratory challenged a project that covers both basic research and practical use, not only basic research on propulsion machines but also actual operation of satellites in outer space.
-From the experience at that time, I learned with my skin that there is a discrepancy between the results required for university research and the results required for actual use, and that basic research alone is not implemented in society, but on the contrary, the basic performance of the propulsion machine does not improve easily.
-Therefore, in order to bridge the gap between the two companies, we established the Company.
+Our origin goes back to the laboratory to which we belong.
+The laboratory was challenging not only basic research on propulsion machines but also actual operation of satellites in outer space, both basic research and practical use.
+Based on my experience at that time, I learned that there is a gap between the results required for university research and the results required for actual use, and that basic research alone does not implement social implementation, but on the contrary, actual use alone does not improve the basic performance of propulsioners easily.
+Therefore, in order to fill the gap between the two, we established our company.

-Please tell us in detail about the business of "Development of artificial satellite propellators".
+Please tell us in detail about the project called "Development of satellite propulsioners".

-Mr. Pale Blue Asakawa: It may not be familiar with artificial satellite propeller.
-Propulsion machines are like engines when compared with cars.
-After being disconnected from the rocket, the satellite can move freely through space by the internal propellator.
-However, conventional propellants are high-pressure gas and highly toxic, and there are limits to miniaturization.
-In addition, there is a need to solve the problem that the satellites and their fragments continue to remain in orbit as space debris.
-Therefore, we hope to contribute to solving various issues surrounding small satellites by providing propelling aircraft for highly safe satellites.
+Mr. Pale Blue Asakawa: You may not be familiar with satellite propulsioners.
+The propulsion machine is like an engine when compared with a car.
+After being separated from the rocket, satellites can freely move in space by an internal propuler.
+However, conventional propellants are high pressure gas and highly toxic, and there is a limit to miniaturization.
+In addition, there is a need to resolve the fact that finished satellites and their fragments continue to remain in orbit as space debris.
+Therefore, we hope to contribute to solving various issues surrounding small satellites by providing highly safe satellite propulsion machines.

 Please tell us about the characteristics of your propulsion machine.

-Mr. Pale Blue Asakawa: Our propellator is that it is small enough to be mounted on ultra-small satellites, and water is used as a propellant.
-Conventional propellants use hydrazine and xenon as propellants, but these substances have had problems with safety and procurement costs.
-Our "Water Engine" uses water, a safe, non-toxic, low cost, and sustainable resource.
-Currently, we are developing water vapor propulsion motors, water ion thrusters, and water Hall thrusters.
-Of these, the water vapor propellator is actually mounted on small satellites, and succeeded in injecting experiments on track.
+Mr. Pale Blue Asakawa: Our propulsion machines are so small that they can be mounted on ultra-small satellites, and water is used as a propellant.
+In conventional propulsion machines, hydrazine and xenon are used as propellants, but these substances have problems in terms of safety and procurement costs.
+Our "water engine" uses "water", a safe, non-toxic, low price, and sustainable resource.
+Currently, we are developing water vapor propulsion machines, water ion slasters, and water hole slasters.
+Among them, the water vapor propulsion machines are actually mounted on small satellites and have succeeded in in orbital injection experiments.

-Could you tell me how you moved into Mitsui Link Lab Kashiwanoha 1?
+Please tell us how you moved to Mitsui Link Lab Kashiwa-no-ha 1.

-Mr. Pale Blue Asakawa: Since its founding, we have been developing technology at Tokatsu Techno Plaza (a venture support facility located in Kashiwa City, Chiba Prefecture).
-However, as the business expanded steadily, the facility alone became too small, so we arrived at Mitsui Link Lab Kashiwanoha 1 in search of a new location.
+Mr. Pale Blue Asakawa: Since its inception, we have been developing technology at Tokatsu Techno Plaza (a venture support facility in Kashiwa City, Chiba Prefecture).
+However, as the business expanded steadily, the facility alone became too small, so we arrived at Mitsui Link Lab Kashiwa-no-ha 1 in search of a new location.

-Mr. Pale Blue Yamanaka: When moving into Mitsui Link Lab Kashiwa-no-ha 1, it was a big point that I was able to rent a first-floor floor where the ceiling was high and large equipment could be carried in without difficulty.
-Especially in the case of our business, large equipment and equipment are required for research and development, so in the case of general rental labs, etc., there was a possibility that the essential equipment could not be carried in due to floor weight restrictions and physical restrictions.
+Mr. Pale Blue Yamanaka: When moving into Mitsui Link Lab Kashiwa-no-ha 1, it was a big point that we were able to rent the first floor with high ceilings and large equipment and equipment without difficulty.
+Especially in the case of our business, large equipment and equipment are required for research and development, so in the case of general rental labs, we could not carry the essential equipment due to floor weight restrictions or physical restrictions.

-Please let me know if you have any "benefits of lab" that you actually felt when you moved in.
+Please let me know if there are any "the advantages of the lab" that you actually felt when you moved in.

 Mr. Pale Blue Yamanaka: Shared facilities such as conference rooms are also very substantial.
-In the future, I would like to hold the Board of Directors and General Meetings of Shareholders in Kashiwa-no-ha Lab.
+In the future, I would like to hold meetings of the Board of Directors and general meetings of shareholders at Kashiwa-no-ha Lab.
 I think the hall is also very beautiful.

-Mr. Pale Blue Asakawa: "clean" is a very important point, and the environment of the place where you work is closely linked to the motivation of the people who work there.
-In the future, we would like to actively hold casual events in Kashiwa-no-ha Lab.
+Mr. Pale Blue Asakawa: "Beautiful" is a very important point, and the environment where you work is closely linked to the motivation of the people who work there.
+In the future, we would like to actively hold casual events in Kashiwa-no-ha Lab, for example.

-Do you have any interactions in the same lab?
+Do you have any exchanges in the same lab?

-Pale Blue Yamanaka: I have participated in the exchange event several times.
-During the break, you will also have the opportunity to greet people you again at events and exchange business cards and ask for more information about the business.
-Mitsui Link Lab Kashiwa-no-ha 1, which focuses on the biotechnology industry, is a different type of industry in Mitsui Link Lab Kashiwa-no-ha 1, which focuses on the bio-industry industry.
-In that sense, we are expanding our range of interactions with our other companies.
+Mr. Pale Blue Yamanaka: I participated in the exchange event several times.
+You will also have the opportunity to greet you again at events and other events with people you know during the break, exchange business cards and ask about your business in detail.
+Our company is a different type of industry in Mitsui Link Lab Kashiwa-no-ha 1, which is centered on the biotechnology industry, called R&D of satellite propulsioners, so we would like to ask everyone to speak well.
+In that sense, we are expanding the base of interaction with other companies.

-Mr. Pale Blue Asakawa: Among the water engines currently under development, we aim to establish technology for mass-produced water vapor propellators that have already been successful in demonstration experiments in outer space, and we plan to proceed with development at Kashiwa-no-ha Lab 1.
+Mr. Pale Blue Asakawa: Among the water engines under development at our company, we aim to establish a technology for mass production as the next step for the steam propulsion that has already been successfully demonstrated in outer space, and we plan to proceed with the development at Kashiwa-no-ha Lab 1.

-At the same time, we plan to continue further technological development at Kashiwa-no-ha Research and Development Center for Water Ion Slusters and Water Hall Srusterers, which have not yet completed demonstration experiments in outer space, with the same water engine.
-We hope to further increase the potential of small satellites and contribute to the sustainable and dramatic growth of space development in the future by promoting the use of propulsion propellants that use water as propellants in terms of safety, procurement costs, and sustainability.
+At the same time, we plan to continue further technological development at Kashiwa-no-ha R&D Center for water ion slasters and water hole slasters, which have not yet completed demonstration experiments in space for the same water engine.
+We hope to further enhance the potential of small satellites and contribute to the sustainable and dramatic growth of space development in the future by promoting the use of propulsion machines that use water, which excels in terms of safety, procurement costs, and sustainability.

 Return to the list